Berchez/GetImages-DataSet/README.md

 > pip install selenium

-4. When you finish downloading, also download the latest version of [ChromeDriver](https://chromedriver.chromium.org/downloads) and save it in the folder "C:\Program Files (x86)".
+4. When you finish downloading, also download the latest version of [ChromeDriver](https://chromedriver.chromium.org/downloads) and save it in the folder "C:/Program Files (x86)".

 5. Once this is done, we will have to [create a profile](https://support.google.com/chrome/answer/2364824?co=GENIE.Platform%3DDesktop&hl=en) in Chrome (if you don't already have at least one).
 Then, access the directory
 > "C:/Users/**_YOUR-PC-USERNAME_**/AppData/Local/Google/Chrome"